-- Complete the Application for Readmission (Appendix C) and return it to the AUSON office as follows: - To enroll in the spring semester: application is due by December 31. - o To enroll in the falls semester: application is due by January 30.
+- b.
+To enroll in the fall semester by 2/1 - 2.
+Complete the Application for Readmission (Appendix C) and return it to the AUSON Office as follows: - a.
+To enroll in the spring semester: application is due by 9/15 - b.
+To enroll in the fall semester: application is due by 2/15 - 3.
+Submit a letter of request to the AUSON Assistant Dean Undergraduate Programs - a.
+To enroll in the spring semester: application is due by 9/15 - b.
+To enroll in the fall semester: application is due by 2/15